dymmond/esmerald/docs/en/docs/middleware/middleware.md

 ### CORSMiddleware

-The default parameters used by the CORSMiddleware implementation are restrictive by default and Esmerald allows some ways of using this middleware depending of the taste.
+The default parameters used by the CORSMiddleware implementation are restrictive by default and Ravyn allows some ways of using this middleware depending of the taste.

 ```python